Efficient Tensor Decomposition with Boolean Factors: Theoretical Analysis

-A key ingredient of our analysis is the $\mu=3/5$ constant-approximation guarantee in the greedy step given by the SDP-based MAXCUT solver, where we have the following guarantee for the atom $\T{M}^*$ picked by Algorithm \ref{al2}:
+\textbf{Remark}: A key ingredient of our analysis is the $\mu=3/5$ constant-approximation guarantee in the greedy step given by the SDP-based MAXCUT solver, where we utilize the following guarantee for the atom $\T{M}^*$ picked by Algorithm \ref{al2}: